 The Timewarp Edition

 The Double Dodo "Timewarp Edition" is the result of some research into the DOD 250 circuit: it replicates the 1977 and the 1982 version of that pedal in one box, as usual with a few tweaks.
+Two of these were built (serial numbers 7 and 8).
 Read more about this pedal...

 Pink Custom Edition